Header bg

 Cons of a shared tenant insurance policy

-• Shared claims history – If your roommate files a claim, it could show up on your history too.
-This can make future premiums more expensive, even if you weren’t the one to claim.
+• Shared claims history.
+If your roommate files a claim, it could show up on your history too.
+This can make future premiums more expensive, even if you weren’t the one who was involved in the claim needing to be filed in the first place.

-• Reliance on roommates – If your roommate pays the policy, you’re fully relying on them not to forget or avoid making a payment.
+• Reliance on roommates.
+If your roommate pays the policy, you’re fully relying on them not to forget or avoid making a payment.
+A good approach is to set up automatic payments, as well as adding a backup card to your account.
+That way, you’re far less likely to miss a payment.

-• Roommates leaving – People come and go in life.
+• Roommates leaving.
+People come and go in life.
 The same is true with roommates.
-And if yours leaves, you’ll have to possibly reapply for a new policy to ensure there are no coverage gaps.
+And, if yours leaves, you’ll have to possibly reapply for a new policy to ensure there are no coverage gaps.
+A new roommate can’t just inherit your existing shared policy.

 Weighing up whether these factors make getting a shared policy or not worth it is important.
 Keep them in mind when making your decision.